-As I mentioned in the Hobbes notes, they are often difficult to follow, and do not seem to work the way they should.
+As I mentioned in the Hobbes notes, they are often difficult to follow, and do not seem to work.

 In the scholia, comments located after the proofs of selected propositions, Spinoza relaxes from the formal structure and tries to explain what he means, and how propositions are related.